Top Categories

 This drain removes all of the moisture from your system.
 Decant the water into the tray and it should rush to one end where it flows down a pipe and to the exterior of your house.
 Have somebody watch outside to work out if this water runs out unreservedly.
 These drains usually flow out somewhere close to the outside unit's compressor.
 If the drains don't flow, it's a good sign that you have got a blocked drain.

-Mould can naturally grow in your air conditioners drain causing an obstruction.
-To get rid of, prepare a water and bleach solution and pour this down your air conditioners drains.
+Mould can naturally grow in your air conditioner's drain causing an obstruction.
+To get rid of it, prepare a water and bleach solution and pour this down your air conditioner drains.

 Alkaline cleaners are your basic supermarket products.
 These are poured directly into the drain.
 They will work on simple hair and grease clogs, but won't do much to clear long-term waste accumulation.

-Enzymatic Cleaners are an environmentally friendly drain cleaner that use enzymes to break down clogs.
+Enzymatic Cleaners are environmentally friendly drain cleaners that use enzymes to break down clogs.
 However, they are slow to work, often taking three or four days to realize significant results.
 Enzymatic Cleaners are perfect for drain maintenance.

 Acidic Cleaners are extremely useful but can be quite destructive in the wrong hands.
 They will dissolve most anything clogging a drain.
 They will also dissolve metal, porcelain, and degrade aluminum and Stainless Steel.
 Only use an Acidic Cleaner as a last resort.
 If you decide to use a mechanical device to clear your drain, here are the standard tools of the trade: